panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 ## 3. Close to usage

-Sometimes, especially if your code block or function body has a lot of statements, you might want to declare all the variables at the top.
+I have the urge to declare all the variables at the top of the function body, especially if the function has a lot of statements.
+Unfortunately, this practice has the downside of cluttering the variables intent.

-However, I find the opposite practice more useful: try to declare the variable as close as possible to the usage statement.
+Try to declare the variable as close as possible to the usage place.
 This way, you won't have to guess: *Hey, I see the variable declared here, but... where is it used?*

 Let's say you have a function that has lots of statements in its body.
-You declare and initialize a variable `result` at the beginning of the function, and use it in `return` statement:
+You declare and initialize a variable `result` at the beginning of the function, however use `result` only in `return` statement:

 ```javascript{2,9}
 function myBigFunction(param1, param2) {